uyjulian/krkrs/README.md

 ## RomFS Integration

-To integrate the game into one single `nro` file, uncomment line 39 of `Makefile`, place game files in a directory named `romfs`, and build as described in the "Building" section.
+To integrate the game into one single `nro` file, uncomment line 39 of `Makefile`, place game files in a directory named `romfs`, rename all files and folders to lowercase, and build as described in the "Building" section.

 ## Project Directory Selection

-If `startup.tjs` exists in RomFS, the project directory will be set to `romfs:/`.
+If `startup.tjs` exists in RomFS, the project directory and current directory will be set to `romfs:/`.
 If the aforementioned condition is not met, the project directory will be set to the current directory.

 ## License